-- The resulting shock to the global macroeconomy is large and real. - There is no escaping the adjustment that must occur. - Government intervention cannot offset this large shock completely, only mitigate some of the effects. - The design of the securities was the core problem: They did not perform well in some states of the world. - Most reforms being discussed would do little to address this.
+- The resulting shock to the global macroeconomy is large and real. - There is no escaping the adjustment that must occur. - Government intervention cannot offset this large shock completely, only mitigate some of the effects. - The design of the securities was a core problem: They did not perform well in some states of the world. - Some reforms being discussed do at least indirectly address this. - One goal should be to revive securitization markets.